VebMazer/CellularAutomataVG/README.md

-# EmergenceVG
+# CellularAutomataVG
-Small platform for generating visual effect shows.(Javalabra2016-4 course project)
+Program for generating visual effect shows with customized cellular automata logic.(Javalabra2016-4 course project)

-Dokumentaatio:
+Documentation:

+(Note: Some of the documentation is not up to date with the current version of the program and the UI.)

 [aihemäärittely](dokumentointi/aiheenKuvausJaRakenne.md)